 Revenues.
 Our revenues increased by 16.1% to \$802.9 million in 2016 from \$691.8 million in 2015.
 The growth was from our driver and non-driver products, both of which performed strongly.
 This increase was attributable mainly to a 21.6% increase in revenues from display drivers for the large-sized applications to \$272.9 million in 2016 from \$224.4 million in 2015, primarily originated from the Company's focus in China starting in 2012 and its efforts to achieve a more diversified customer base by adding new customers in Taiwan, China and Korea.
 This increase was also attributable mainly to a 9.8% increase in revenues from display drivers for mobile handsets and consumer electronics applications to \$369.0 million in 2016 from \$336.0 million in 2015.
 Contributing to this growth was the strong momentum in driver ICs for smartphone and automotive applications.
-Additionally, a 22.6% increase in revenues from non-driver products to \$161.0 million in 2016 from \$131.4 million in 2015, due to higher LCOS and WLO shipments to a major AR customer in 2016, also contributed to the revenues growth.
-Our average selling prices increased by 3.8%, primarily due to the contribution from non-driver products, and our unit shipments increased by 11.8% as a result of the increased market share in our core driver IC business and tremendous growth experienced on our non-driver products during 2016.
+Additionally, a 22.6% increase in revenues from non-driver products to \$161.0 million in 2016, also contributed to the revenues growth.
+Our average selling prices increased by 3.8%, primarily due to the contribution from non-driver products, and our unit shipments increased by 3.8%, primarily due to the contribution from non-driver products, and our unit shipments increased by 11.8% as a result of the increased market share in our core driver IC business and tremendous growth experienced on our non-driver products during 2016.